Which side of the fence am I responsible for?

 How can I work out which side of the fence is my responsibility?

 The fences themselves may also give you a clue.
-If the ‘good side’ faces into your garden, it’s usually yours.
-But again this might not always be the case.
+Garden fences typically have a good side (the smooth side with no posts) and a bad side (the side with extra posts).
+If the good side faces into your garden, it’s usually yours.
+But again, this might not always be the case.

 You can also check to see if a boundary agreement, saying who’s responsible for each fence, already exists.